Frequently Asked Questions

-Is etHIN an HIE? etHIN is a Regional Health Information Organization (RHIO), which is a health information organization that brings together healthcare stakeholders within a defined geographic area and governs health information exchange among them for the purpose of improving healthcare in that community.
+Is etHIN an HIE? etHIN is a Regional Health Information Organization (RHIO) that brings together healthcare stakeholders within a defined geographic area and governs health information exchange among them for the purpose of improving healthcare in that community.
 People sometimes refer to a RHIO as an HIE.

 What information is available through etHIN?
 Participating healthcare providers can view the following types of information on patients that they have a relationship with:

 Radiology reports and images

 Hospital discharge summaries

 Who can see my information?
 Only people involved in your care will have access to your health information.
 This means doctors, nurses and other healthcare providers who participate in etHIN and have a treatment, payment, or healthcare operations relationship with you may see your information.
 There are strict legal guidelines that limit who may access your patient information.
 All access to health records is monitored and audited by etHIN to ensure patient privacy.

 Who is participating in etHIN?
 Many of the hospitals in etHIN’s Community of Care are participating.
 Future participants include physicians’ practices, pharmacies, major independent laboratories, and radiology practices.
 We are also working to coordinate information from home healthcare services and long-term care facilities.
 Additional participants are being added on a regular basis.
 View a complete list of the current participants.